Zebaish

 Zebaish (زیبائش) is a 2020 Pakistani television series premiered on 12 June 2020 on Hum TV.
 It is written by Bushra Ansari, directed by Iqbal Hussain and produced by Momina Duraid under their banner MD Production.
 Based on the life of actors in the film industry, it features Zara Noor Abbas, Asad Siddiqui, Zoya Nasir, Bushra Ansari, Asma Abbas and Babar Ali.

 Plot

-The show highlights certain issues of Pakistani society including the backwardness of certain areas of Pakistan where people like Pirzada Wasif; being "Pir" think that they can run the society according to their own opinions and views and can dominate other people on this basis.
-The other issue is regarding the film industry of Pakistan where certain women like Pirzadi Noushaba deviate from the right path and for the sake of getting fame, sacrifice their loved ones and their morals and start walking on the wrong path.
+The show highlights certain issues of Pakistani society, including the backwardness of certain areas of Pakistan where people like Pirzada Wasif; being a "Pir", or so-called spiritual leader, think that they can run the society according to their whims and can dominate other people on this basis.
+The other issue is regarding the film industry of Pakistan where certain women like Pirzadi Noushaba deviate from "the right path" and, for the sake of getting fame, sacrifice their loved ones and their morals.